FREE Sign Up to our Latest E-Tips from RADICA

 - When customers are at the store and decide to make a purchase, they can pay with extremely convenient in-store mobile POS systems.

-Every single channel mentioned has a unique purpose while complementing other channels to serve a common goal, guiding the customer towards making a purchase.
+Every single channel mentioned has an unique purpose while complementing other channels to serve a common goal, guiding the customer towards making a purchase.
 Optimising channels is vital towards making the best customer experience that can create up to 9.5% year-over-year increase in annual revenue (Xperience).

-An omni-channel solution is only as effective as it’s automation.
 Create personalised campaigns by planning journeys that are triggered by specific actions taken by customers.
 Your goal is to generate value by making customers feel taken care of at all touch points anytime, as if there is an intelligent virtual sales always ready to give the customer exactly what they’re looking for.

 After adopting an omni-channel solution, you need to provide a consistent branded experience, regardless of which channel the customer interacts with.
 However, you also need to give customers a reason to interact with you across different channels but not by spamming them with the same content on all channels.
-Creating unique channel-specific experiences while staying in line with your branding image will help you get the most from omni-channel marketing strategies, and at the same time allowing your customers to really enjoy the interaction with you.

 Nike does an excellent job with keeping this balance.
 To establish uniformity, Nike associated their brand with a strong message of celebrating the struggle and hard effort of people doing sports.
 Whether you use the Nike Run Club app or see a Nike television ad, they all deliver the same message.
 At the same time, in order to maintain uniqueness across channels, they provide distinct experiences for their 2 main sales channels; physical stores and their official website.